martin-esparragoza/POS/README.md

 # POS
-Raspberry Pi FAKE real-time operating system.
+Raspberry Pi soft real-time operating system.
 For cortex processors only.

-# FAKE?
+# Soft?
-POS is a FAKE real-time operating system.
-It does not stick to the traditional definition of a real time operating system as it does not GUARANTEE that something is handled instantly.
-Hardware access will not be ripped out of a driver's hands instantly and instead it will be given VERY minimal time to panic and store state.
-This does not change the fact that drivers should be designed to panic.
+* Critical periods are allowed
+* There is NO clock.
+Processes pass priority when done
+* No memory protection

 # Supported RPIs
 Anything with a cortex